komali2/blog/content/posts/life-in-taiwan/index.md

 tags: ['taiwan', 'digital-nomad' ]
 ---

 I've had enough people ask me the question now that it's going to get a blogpost: What's it actually like over here?
+The answer is that it's as perfect as is earthly possible in every way, but I'll elaborate.

 I've already argued strongly in favor of Taiwan [as a destination for immigration](/posts/why-taiwan**, but what about the day to day here?
 Where do I work, how do I work, what do I get up to for fun, do I actually have time for that sort of thing?